sdegutis/immaculatalibrary.com/app/model/snippets/data/2022-03-13-the-hidden-life-of-joseph-and-mary.md

 archivePage: '156'
 bookSlug: the-life-and-glories-of-st-joseph
 tags:
-  - mary
+  - The Blessed Virgin Mary
-  - joseph
+  - St. Joseph
-  - marriage
+  - Marriage
 ---

 > But first and foremost was her solicitude to minister assiduously to the wants and wishes of Joseph.